 The nurseries have been changing the sizing of their plant containers over the last few years.
-I will include those most common and list them by name and a generalization of the size.
+I include those most common, list them by name, and generalize the size.
 I use containers or pots interchangeably, and if a distinction is needed, I will use the term nursery container.

 Here’s a handy chart that outlines much of what I said above.

 You don’t need this, but I know my science-minded followers like this detail. 😊

 I advocate three types of fertilizer; time-release, water–soluble and organic.

 Time-release fertilizer, often called slow–release, is just that.
 The fertilizer release nutrients over several months.
 It can be organic or natural, organic fertilizers that add nutrients to the soil by decomposing.
 I am more experienced, however, with manufactured time-release fertilizers, which look like tiny multicolored pellets that look like a large, round grain of sand.
 Coated with plastic resin or polymer, the fertilizer beads break down from water and heat.

 I will talk about this fertilizer in the Planting Tips material presented later.

 Water-Soluble Fertilizer comes in powder form and is mixed at a prescribed proportion to water.
 It dissolves in a watering can or is used in an applicator attached to your hose.
 The powder may be blue or white, giving you some indication of when it is depleted in the applicator’s container.